 - Help preserve bone density in women who are approaching menopause

-If you are older, do not do high-impact aerobics, such as step aerobics.
-This type of exercise may increase your risk of fractures.
+If you are older, check with your provider before doing high-impact aerobics, such as step aerobics.
+This type of exercise may increase your risk for fractures if you have osteoporosis.

 Low-impact exercises, like yoga and tai chi, do not help bone density very much.
 But they can improve your balance and lower your risk of falling and breaking a bone.
 And, even though they are good for your heart, swimming and biking do not increase bone density.

 Other Lifestyle Changes to Help Your Bones